microsoft/genaiscript/docs/src/content/docs/reference/scripts/annotations.md

 :::hint

-To get a pretty rendering in the Markdown preview, try the [Markdown Preview for Github Alerts](https://marketplace.visualstudio.com/items?itemName=yahyabatulu.vscode-markdown-alert) extension.
+To get a pretty rendering in the Markdown preview, try the [Markdown Preview for GitHub Alerts](https://marketplace.visualstudio.com/items?itemName=yahyabatulu.vscode-markdown-alert) extension.

 :::

 ### Line numbers

 The `system.annotations` prompt automatically enables line number injection for all `def` sections.
-This enhances the precision of the LLM's responses and reduces the likelihood of hallucinations.
+This enhancement increases the precision of the LLM's responses and reduces the likelihood of hallucinations.

 ## GitHub Action Commands

 By default, the annotations use the [GitHub Action Commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-error-message) syntax.
 This means that the annotations will automatically be extracted by GitHub if you run your script in a GitHub Action.

-## Github Pull Request Review Comments
+## GitHub Pull Request Review Comments

-Use the `--pull-request-reviews` (`-prr`) flag on the [cli run](/genaiscript/reference/cli/run/#pull-request-reviews) to add annotations as [review comments](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#about-pull-request-comments) on a pull request.
+Use the `--pull-request-reviews` (`-prr`) flag in the [cli run](/genaiscript/reference/cli/run/#pull-request-reviews) to add annotations as [review comments](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#about-pull-request-comments) on a pull request.

 ```sh "cli"
 npx --yes genaiscript run ... --pull-request-reviews